logos-storage/logos-storage-research/design/sales2.md

 ### Concurrent workers: prevent unnecessary resource consumption

-Depends on: Tracking latest state machine state<br/>
+Depends on: Tracking latest state machine state<br>
-Depends on: Concurrent workers
+Depends on: Concurrent workers<br>
+Depends on: Resumable downloads (optional)

 To prevent unnecessary reserving, downloading, and proof generation when there are concurrent workers, collateral and storage quota checks can be optimised.